aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 If the instruction is a conditional branch, `branch-unit` will compare the values of two source registers, available in `xs1-reg` and `xs2-reg`, and decide whether the branch is taken or not.

-`branch-unit` also handles interrupts.
-When `irq` is asserted, and when the processor is not already serving an interrupt request, it will:

-* switch to a non-interruptible state,
-* save the address of the next instruction to an internal register (`mepc-reg`),
-* branch to the interrupt service routine at address 4.

-If the current instruction is `mret`, `branch-unit` will:

-* switch back to the interruptible state,
-* branch to the address saved in `mepc-reg`.

 :::collapse
 ```racket